frankllin-sec/Labs-experience/Detecting-Web-Attacks/README.md

 ---

-## 🧠 What I Learned

-### Technical Skills
-- How to distinguish client-side attacks (invisible to server-side tooling) from server-side attacks (which leave a trail in logs and network traffic)
-- How to retrace a full attack chain in access logs: directory fuzzing, then brute-force, then SQL injection, by reading User-Agent strings, status codes, and request timing
-- How to decode a URL-encoded SQLi payload with CyberChef instead of trying to read it by eye
-- How to build a targeted Wireshark filter for SQL injection indicators (`%27`, `'`, `--`, `%23`) when I don't already know the exact payload, and follow the HTTP stream to confirm it
-- Why access logs alone weren't enough here: the actual submitted credentials and the stolen data only became visible once I moved to the packet capture
-- How WAF rules are structured (block, deny by reputation, custom, rate-limit) and how a challenge-response approach (CAPTCHA) fits in when blocking outright risks false positives

-### Analyst Mindset
-- Client-side attacks are a genuine blind spot for a SOC without endpoint or browser-side monitoring.
-That gap is worth calling out explicitly rather than assuming logs will catch everything
-- Logs and packet captures are complementary, not redundant.
-Logs are quicker to search but often miss POST bodies and full payloads.
-Packet captures are more complete but heavier to review, so knowing when to escalate from one to the other saves time
-- Following the actual sequence of an attack (recon, then brute-force, then exploitation) rather than jumping straight to the flag helped build a mental model of how a real breach unfolds end to end

----

 ## 💬 Honest Self-Assessment

 **What went well:**
-Reconstructing the full attack chain across both the log file and the packet capture felt natural, and building a custom Wireshark filter for SQLi indicators instead of relying on a pre-made one was a good stretch.
+Reconstructing the full attack chain across both the log file and the packet capture, and building a custom Wireshark filter for SQLi indicators instead of relying on a pre-made one was a good stretch.

 **What I need to improve:**
 Getting faster at recognizing common attack tool signatures (like `sqlmap` or `FFUF`) in User-Agent strings on sight, without needing to search them.
 Building a personal reference list of common attack tool fingerprints would speed up future log reviews.